suyash-29/ecommerce-store/README.md

 Once you've set up the project, you can access the E-Commerce Store website locally at http://localhost:3000.

-Customize the content, product listings, and design to suit your business needs.
+Customize the content, product listings, and design to suit your business needs from the dashboard.
 You can also integrate your products and branding to make it unique.

 ## Stripe Payment Integration

 Stripe has been integrated into the project to handle payments securely.
-You'll need to set up your Stripe account and add your API keys in the appropriate configuration files.
+You'll need to set up your Stripe account and add your API keys in the appropriate configuration files(.enc file).
 For more details on Stripe integration, please refer to the Stripe documentation.

 ## Dashboard

 The store's products, orders, and other settings are managed through a separate admin dashboard.
 For instructions on setting up and using the dashboard, please refer to the dashboard repository's README.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## Thank you